anmarkoulis/event-sourcing/docs/presentation/presentation.md

 ## **Projections update read models from events**

 <!--
-Finally, how do we build fast read models?
-Projections build optimized read models from events for fast querying.
+So projections are the bridge between events and read models.
+They listen to events from the event store and build optimized read models for fast querying.
 When a UserCreated event happens, we create a user record.
 When EmailChanged happens, we update the email field.
 This gives us event-driven read model updates that are optimized for queries and eventually consistent.

+A key benefit is that one event can trigger multiple projections - the same UserCreated event might create a user record in the read model, send a welcome email, create an audit log entry, and trigger analytics tracking.
+This decoupling allows us to add new behaviors without changing existing code.
 -->

 ---